OpenOCL/openocl.github.io/_api/ocl_solver.md

         name: solution
         type: OclVariable
   -
-    name: "setBounds(id, value)"
+    name: "setBounds"
     content: "Sets a fixed bound on variable for the whole trajectory."
     parameters:
-      -
-        content: "The variable id"
+      - content: "The variable id"
         name: "id"
         type: "char"
-      -
-        content: "The fixed value for the bound"
+      - content: "The fixed value for the bound"
         name: "value"
         type: "numeric"
-  -
+  - name: "setBounds"
-    name: "setBounds(id, lower, upper)"
     content: "Sets a bound on variable for the whole trajectory."
     parameters:
-      -
-        content: "The variable id"
+      - content: "The variable id"
         name: "id"
         type: "char"
-      -
-        content: "The lower bound"
+      - content: "The lower bound"
         name: "lower"
         type: "numeric"
-      -
-        content: "The upper bound"
+      - content: "The upper bound"
         name: "upper"
         type: "numeric"
-  -
-    name: "setInitialBounds(id, value)"
+  -name: "setInitialBounds"
     content: "Sets a fixed initial bound on a variable."
     parameters:
-      -
-        content: "The variable id"
+      - content: "The variable id"
         name: "id"
         type: "char"
-      -
-        content: "The fixed value for the bound"
+      - content: "The fixed value for the bound"
         name: "value"
         type: "numeric"
-  -
+  - name: "setInitialBounds"
-    name: "setInitialBounds(id, lower, upper)"
     content: "Sets an initial bound on variable"
     parameters:
       -